-Ferrum College is the only private college in Virginia that offers a four-year degree in Agricultural Science and teacher licensure in vocational agriculture.
+Ferrum College is the only private college in Virginia that offers a four-year degree in Agricultural Sciences and teacher licensure in vocational agriculture.
 A diversified four-year curriculum stresses the theory, art, and practice of agriculture while also emphasizing the intimate intersections with sustainability.
 Within this framework, students consider the environmental, economic, and social ramifications of agricultural practices in an increasingly resource-strained world.

 The five program emphasis areas of Animal Science, Agribusiness, Agronomy, Horticulture, and Equine Studies allow students to focus their study.
 Agricultural teaching is, by nature, a hands-on endeavor.
 This philosophy is embodied in labs, class exercises, practica, internships, and independent research.
 These diverse delivery methods allow students to apply theory in a practical, real-world setting.
 This broad preparatory approach is underscored by a comprehensive liberal arts base to prepare graduates for a wide range of career opportunities.
 Students interested in a career in primary or secondary school teaching may study Animal Science or Horticulture and minor in Teacher Education.

 Assistant Professor of Biology and Agricultural Science